-February 9, 2017 – Forgive me, but I’m going to take a brief detour away from the fun stuff–like noveling and photography and fitness–and chat about something not so fun:
+February 9, 2017 – Forgive me, but I’m going to take a brief detour away from the fun stuff–like noveling and photography and fitness–and talk about something not so fun:

 Cue the drumroll!
 I never thought I’d be able to say this… but I’m thrilled to announce I’ve found the miracle I’ve been searching for.